Project overview

 We gather information about the actual situations at least once a year.
 We might also ask to complete the questionnaires when a major life event occurs (e.g., termination or passing of an important person).
 We currently have around 3.000 people.
 Everyone who is treated within the Antwerp HRC is welcome to complete the questionnaires.

-You can complete the questionnaires at ITM or at home.
-If you want to take them at home, take your flyer with you and use the link on it.
+You can fill out the questionnaires via the button below.
+It will take about 15 minutes.
+You will need a smartphone, computer or tablet.
+You can fill them out at ITM or at home.
+If you prefer to fill them out at home, take your flyer home and use the link on it.

 Complete the questionnaires